In this post:

 …..Remember at the bottom – a list of more posts on GHGs and capture

-There is a great article by Jon Gertner from the 12 February New York Times, that really updates the story about where we are – trying to pull in the excess CO₂ in our atmosphere from a technical point of view.
+There is an article by Jon Gertner from the 12 February, 2019, New York Times, that really tells the story about where we were in 2019 – trying to pull in the excess CO₂ in our atmosphere from a technical and economical point of view.

 Any one who is commercially or technically involved with this industry or any aspect of Carbon Dioxide (CO₂) capture, brewing synthetic fuels and other uses, should read the article from beginning to end.